Common mistakes to avoid when starting a business

 • carry out credit checks on new and existing customers

-• check bank references, trade references and online credit ratings, from a credit reference agency
+• check bank references, trade references and online credit ratings, and check business credit scores

-• ensure that your customer is aware of your credit terms (for example they must pay within 30 days) and that the payment terms for your debtors are longer than the terms you offer your customers
+• set clear payment terms (for example they must pay within 30 days) and that the payment terms for your debtors are longer than the terms you offer your customers

 • investigate legally enforceable ways of encouraging prompt payment